RocTu/Aws-CI-CD-project/README.md

 Before starting the project, ensure you have:
 - An AWS account with appropriate permissions
 - Basic knowledge of AWS services (Elastic Beanstalk, RDS, EC2, IAM)
+- JDK 18 or later
+- Maven 3.9 or later
+- MySQL 8 or later

 ## Setup Steps